slvg01/94.06b_immoeliza_ml/README.md

-# Regression

-- Repository: `immo-eliza-ml`
-- Type: `Consolidation`
-- Duration: `3-4 days`
-- Deadline: `23/02/2024 5:00 PM`
-- Team: solo

 ## The Mission

-The real estate company  asked to create a machine learning model to predict prices of real estate properties in Belgium.
+Immoweb asked to create a machine learning model to predict prices of real estate properties in Belgium.

-After the **scraping**, **cleaning** and **analyzing**, the objective of the repo is to preprocess the data and build a performant machine learning model!
+After the **scraping**, **cleaning** and **analyzing** data in previous repo, the objective of this repo is to preprocess the data and build a performant machine learning model!

 ## Steps followed